 In appreciation of all individuals with special needs of any type, Meson Sabika again is opening its spacious home, located at 1025 Aurora Ave. in Naperville, for complimentary turkey dinners with all the trimmings.

 Seating for nearly 2,000 guests has been reserved and filled—sold out, if you will— for a couple weeks now.

 Throughout the year, the generous folks at Meson Sabika host benefits and other special events that make a difference in the community.

 Enjoy a post Turkey Trot pint at Quigley’s

-Quigley’s Irish Pub in downtown Naperville, 43 E. Jefferson, will be open for beverages only from 8-11AM Thanksgiving morning so patrons can cheer for participants in the Noon Lions Club annual Turkey Trot 5K.
+Quigley’s Irish Pub in downtown Naperville, 43 E. Jefferson, will be open for beverages only from 8-11AM Thanksgiving (morning only) so patrons can cheer for participants in the Noon Lions Club annual Turkey Trot 5K.

-For last-minute availability to run in The Noon Lions Club Turkey Trot 5K, click here where they promote “Run fast, eat later, no penalty.”
+For last-minute availability to run in The Noon Lions Club Turkey Trot 5K on Thanksgiving morning, click here where they promote “Run fast, eat later, no penalty.”

 Thanksgiving dinner is served at local restaurants…

 If you don’t feel like cooking this Thanksgiving Day, discover traditional turkey dinners served around town.